louis-vines/tidyutils/README.md

 # tidyutils
-Functions to implement common patters I utilise while analysing data with the Tidyverse
+Functions to implement common patterns I seem to reuse while analysing data with the Tidyverse.
+Also an excuse to get to grips with metaprogramming using `rlang`.